 - Gross margin margin is defined as headline PBIT as a proportion of gross margin.

 - Capital expenditure, which usually approximates the depreciation cost.
-Pressure here has eased as technology pricing has fallen, although we are increasing investment in our digital and technology-based service offering, in line with our strategic goals.
-In 2009, we also invested significantly more in real estate following lease renewals, particularly in New York, to secure greater efficiencies, although we have an opportunity to sell a freehold property for a significant capital gain.
+Pressure here has eased as technology pricing has fallen, although we have increased investment in our digital and technology-based service offering, in line with our strategic goals.
+We have also invested significantly more in real estate following lease renewals to secure greater efficiencies, although we have an opportunity to sell a freehold property for a significant capital gain.

-Our acquisition focus in 2010 was again on the triplet opportunities of faster-growing geographic markets, new media and consumer insight, including data analytics and the application of technology, totally consistent with our strategic priorities in the areas of geography, new communication services and measurability.
+Our acquisition focus in 2011 was again on the triple opportunities of faster-growing geographic markets, new media and consumer insight, including data analytics and the application of technology, totally consistent with our strategic priorities in the areas of geography, new communication services and measurability.
 In 2011, the Group spent £381 million on initial acquisition payments, net of cash acquired and disposal proceeds.
 Net acquisition spend is currently targeted at around £300 million per annum and we will continue to seize opportunities in line with our strategy.

 - Sum of share buy-backs and dividends paid divided by average shares in issue for the relevant period, as a % of the average share price for the relevant period.

 4Fourth, we will continue to enhance the value added by the parent company and build unique integrated marketing approaches for clients.
-WPP is not just a holding company focused on planning, budgeting, reporting and financial issues, but a parent company that can add value to our clients and our people in the areas of human resources, property, procurement, information technology and practice development.
-We will continue to do this through a limited group of 350 or so people at the centre in Dublin, London, New York, Tokyo, Hong Kong, Shanghai and São Paulo.
+WPP is not just a holding company focused on planning, budgeting, reporting and financial issues, but a parent company that can add value to our clients and our people in the areas of human resources, property, procurement, information technology and practice development, including sustainability.
+We will continue to do this through a limited group of 400 or so people at the centre in Dublin, London, New York, Tokyo, Hong Kong, Shanghai and São Paulo.
 This does not mean that we seek to diminish the strength of our operating brands, but rather to learn from one another.
-Our objective is to maximise the added value for our clients with their businesses and our people with their careers.
+Our objective is to maximise the added value for our clients in their businesses and our people in their careers.

 Many of our initiatives are possible because of the scale on which we now operate.
 In the optimum use of property, in information technology and in procurement generally, we are able to achieve efficiencies that would be beyond the reach of any individual operating company.